 Certain of the Company's securitization transactions and the warehouse credit facilities contain various covenants requiring certain minimum financial ratios and results.
-The Company was in compliance with all of these covenants as of March 31, 2004.
+As a result of amendments to the related Securitization Agreements executed during the first six months of 2004, the Company was in compliance with all of these covenants as of June 30, 2004.